 Improvements to the Server – Kevin Lynch, Chief Technical Officer

-First, it’s now possible to make a lot of TSM changes without needing to restart the server, this will reduce server downtime significantly and make active management of the server easier for administrators.
+Tableau have made a really useful improvements to the Server in that it’s now possible to make a lot of TSM changes without needing to restart the server, this will reduce server downtime significantly and make active management of the server easier for administrators.

 Metrics Feature – Daniel Ling, Consultant